3. Getting Started¶

 The “Delete content” dialog allows facts, axioms and rules to be removed from the selected data store.

-Click to remove the datalog rule from the active data store and click to dismiss the report.
+to remove the datalog rule from the active data store and click

 has been removed and so the same query returns a single result: